mikaelkaron/troopjs-learn/bower/readme.md

 TroopJS use Bower to manage dependencies.

-Let's start our with a simple `bower.json` file:
+Let's start with a simple `bower.json` file:

 !CODEFILE "bower.json"